dorko-dorkus/Card_Consolodator/README.md

 run_installer.bat
 ```

 The script installs Python packages, builds `backend/run.py` into `backend/dist/run.exe` using PyInstaller and installs the frontend npm packages.
-If `backend/.env` does not exist it will be copied from `backend/.env.example`.
-Edit `backend/.env` with your real API keys before running `run.exe`.
+If `backend/.env` does not exist it is copied from `backend/.env.example`, and the installer will prompt you for any missing environment variable values.

 ## Unix installer